james-m-thorne/home/README.md

 ![image](https://user-images.githubusercontent.com/52871491/98344751-92715f80-2078-11eb-8e5e-26ea087cb213.png)

 ## CICD
 CICD pipeline is created using GitHub Actions.
-This will build the Docker image on `lunix/arm/v7` and deploy it on my Kubernetes cluster at home.
+This will build the Docker image on `lunix/arm/v7` and deploy it on my Kubernetes cluster at home. test